awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-using-sqs-queue.md

    aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names my-asg
    ```

-1. Calculate the backlog per instance by dividing the `ApproximateNumberOfMessages` metric by the fleet's running capacity metric\.
+1. Calculate the backlog per instance by dividing the approximate number of messages available for retrieval from the queue by the fleet's running capacity\.

-1. Publish the results at a 1\-minute granularity as a CloudWatch custom metric using the AWS CLI or an API\.
-A custom metric is defined using a metric name and namespace of your choosing\.
-Namespaces for custom metrics cannot start with "AWS/"\.
-For more information about publishing custom metrics, see the [Publish Custom Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) topic in the *Amazon CloudWatch User Guide*\.
+1. Publish the results at a 1\-minute granularity as a CloudWatch custom metric\.

    Here is an example CLI [https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-data.html](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-data.html) command\.